 Chickens that become infected will usually show signs about 3 days after infection.
 The poor chickens droop, stop eating, pass bloody stools (these look like tar), and huddle together.
 Typically, by the fourth day, the chicken will die, usually due to blood loss.

 Treatment for coccidiosis usually entails treating your entire flock.
 There are several medications on the market that can be purchased on the internet and at your local feed store.
-Amprolium is a good one that can be used in laying hens.
+Amprolium is a medication that is usually found in medicated chick feed.
+It is a safe medication that can be used in laying hens but is typically not used to treat coccidiosis.
+It is merely added to help prevent it from occurring.
+If you need to treat your flock, Corid 9.6% is a safe option for laying hens.
 Your local avian veterinarian can also provide you more potent medications as well.
 However, with a little preventative measures, your flock should never see this disease or many others for that matter.

 Here are some tips to keeping your flock healthy and keeping illnesses away: